-In California, it is illegal to sell or give tobacco products to someone younger than 18 years of age.
-Merchants must check the I.D. of anyone who looks under 25 years of age to make sure they are not selling to a minor unknowingly.
+As of June 9, 2016, in California, it is illegal to sell, give, or in any way furnish tobacco products to someone less than 21 years of age.
+California is the second U.S. state to raise the purchase age for tobacco from 18 to 21 (Hawaii was the first).
+Click here to learn more about the California Tobacco 21 law.
+Importantly, effective August 8, 2016, the federal definition of tobacco products was updated to include electronic smoking devices as well as their components and parts whether or not sold separately under a Merchants must check the I.D. of anyone who looks under 27 years of age to make sure they are not selling to a minor unknowingly.
 It is important to protect minors from tobacco because tobacco is dangerous.
 The nicotine in tobacco is as addictive as cocaine or heroin.
 Users of tobacco - both young and old - often become physically and mentally dependent on tobacco.
 Most adults who use tobacco started when they were teens - or younger.
 Most have tried to quit and wish they had never started.

 What can you do to help?
 Don't share or buy tobacco for minors.
 Don't leave tobacco where minors can get it.
 If you see a merchant selling tobacco to minors or not checking the I.D. of someone who could be a minor, call 1-800-5 ASK-4-ID.

-In 2004, Sacramento County and the following cities in Sacramento County adopted Tobacco Retail Licensing Ordinances: City of Sacramento; City of Elk Grove; City of Rancho Cordova.
+In 2004, unincorporated Sacramento County and the following cities in Sacramento County adopted Tobacco Retail Licensing Ordinances: City of Sacramento, City of Elk Grove, and City of Rancho Cordova.
+Under a TRL law, government requires all stores that sell tobacco to obtain a special license for the privilege of selling these products to consumers.
+Local tobacco retailer licensing (TRL) is a very effective strategy in reducing youth access to tobacco and retailer density.

 Do you have questions or want to promote a Tobacco Retail Licensing Ordinance in your City?